IBM/transition-amr-parser/README.md

 Checkout the stack-transformer branch for the `stack-Transformer` model [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89) from EMNLP findings 2020.
 This yields `80.2` Smatch (`81.3` with self-learning) on AMR2.0 test (this code reaches `80.5` due to the aligner implementation).
 Stack-Transformer can be used to reproduce our works on self-learning and cycle consistency in AMR parsing [(Lee et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.288/) from EMNLP findings 2020, alignment-based multi-lingual AMR parsing [(Sheth et al 2021)](https://www.aclweb.org/anthology/2021.eacl-main.30/) from EACL 2021 and Knowledge Base Question Answering [(Kapanipathi et al 2021)](https://arxiv.org/abs/2012.01707) from ACL findings 2021.

-The code also contains an implementation of AMR aligner from [(Naseem et al 2019)](https://www.aclweb.org/anthology/P19-1451/) with the forced-alignment introduced in [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89).
+The code also contains an implementation of the AMR aligner from [(Naseem et al 2019)](https://www.aclweb.org/anthology/P19-1451/) with the forced-alignment introduced in [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89).

 Aside from listed [contributors](https://github.com/IBM/transition-amr-parser/graphs/contributors), the initial commit was developed by Miguel Ballesteros and Austin Blodgett while at IBM.